joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/23/technology/elon-musk-sam-altman-openai-trial.html

 **The ‘Make America Healthy Again’ Movement Is Cooling on Trump and Republicans**\
-`Vaccine skeptics, ‘organic moms’ and environmental activists came together toelect President Trump.
-Butsome voters are disillusioned and might not turn out again.`\
+`Vaccine skeptics, ‘organic moms’ and environmental activists came together to elect President Trump.
+But some voters are disillusioned and might not turn out again.`\
 https://www.nytimes.com/2026/04/23/us/politics/maha-voters-midterms.html

 **Justice Dept. Targets Hundreds of Citizens in New Push for Denaturalization**\